gluonhq/emoji/README.md

 ## Emoji support in JavaFX

-JavaFX can be used to create client and embedded applications that target desktop, mobiles and even web.
+JavaFX can be used to create client applications that target desktop, embedded, mobiles and even web.
 Given the wide variety of applications, it becomes very important to have emoji support in the platform.
 This project aims to bridge this gap and add emoji support to JavaFX.